Regulation of unmanned aerial vehicles: European Union, including Switzerland

 Switzerland, as part of EASA, employs the European Union rules.

 Open Category

-By far, most people fly drones in the open category, for which there are three Remote Pilot licenses A1, A2 and A3.
+By far, most people fly drones in the open category, for which there are three flight categories A1, A2 and A3.
 Drones can be used privately and commercially.
 In any case, the drone must be controlled using a visual line of sight between the pilot and their vehicle.